-In March 2010, Bechtel provided FPL with a request for additional staffing to complete the Turkey Point EPU projects totaling Sector.
-FPL responded to Bechtel that it needed additional information by March 18, 2010 to support the increase.
+In March 2010, Bechtel provided FPL, with a request for additional staffing to complete the Turkey Point EPU projects totaling and the state of the

 Since that time, FPL says that it is reviewing Bechtel's recent trends for supplemental construction staffing for upcoming outages and is aligning current staff with the execution strategy.
 In the interim, FPL has approved several additional construction staff positions necessary to prepare for the upcoming Turkey Point Unit 3 outage.
 FPL notes that it is calculating a forecast variance and is considering Bechtel's recent trends before making a final decision on the Bechtel request.